karunmehta-aigp/AI-Governance/project-12-agentic-ai-governance/README.md

 **Case studies**

-All five of this portfolio's agentic and single-system case studies now live in [Project 13: Enterprise AI Governance Case Studies](../project-13-enterprise-ai-governance-case-studies/), so applied narratives sit in one consistent place across the whole portfolio:
+Four of this portfolio's agentic and single-system case studies were built directly on this toolkit and now live in [Project 13: Enterprise AI Governance Case Studies](../project-13-enterprise-ai-governance-case-studies/), so applied narratives sit in one consistent place across the whole portfolio:

 | Use Case | System | Purpose |
 |---|---|---|